augustpevko/search-engine/README.md

 ```
 cmake .. && cmake --build . --config Release --target searchEngine
 ```
-- The execution file will be placed in the bin directory.
+- The execution file will be placed in the `bin` directory.
+- Search engine uses multithreading to index words.
+You can use key `-j[N]` to allow N jobs at once.
 ## How to build googleTests.
 1. Create directory for build:
 ```